San Diego Strike Force: History

 The team was initially announced as a 2019 Indoor Football League expansion team in November 2018 and was owned by Roy Choi, who was also the owner of the IFL's Cedar Rapids River Kings.
 The team announced their colors as black, navy blue, silver, as well as their initial staff on December 17, 2018.
 Brian Cox, a former sports agent and quarterback, was hired as the general manager, while ex-Chargers defensive end Burt Grossman was named head coach.

-The Strike Force are the second professional football team in San Diego that began play in spring 2019, after the San Diego Fleet of the Alliance of American Football, more than year after the departure of the NFL's San Diego Chargers in 2017.
+The Strike Force are the second professional football team in San Diego that began play in spring 2019, after the San Diego Fleet of the Alliance of American Football, more than a year after the departure of the NFL's San Diego Chargers in 2017.

 The Strike Force is the third indoor team to play in San Diego, after the San Diego Riptide of AF2 (2002–2005) and the San Diego Shockwave of the National Indoor Football League (2007).
 The team may have planned on being called the San Diego Lightning, as the organization's original email addresses and internal website links used that name.

 The Strike Force struggled throughout its inaugural season with Grossman remarking the games were like he was "Southwestern College going to play Clemson or something."
 In their season opener against the Quad City Steamwheelers, they allowed 43 points in the first half and lost 67–49; Grossman attributed the team's struggles to a lack of headsets for the coaches.
 He eventually fired the defensive coordinator and released four players on defense; the offensive coordinator had also been fired two weeks prior, though Grossman noted both coaches were on the staff prior to his arrival.
 The Strike Force's first home game, a 65–44 defeat by the Tucson Sugar Skulls, saw a poor playing field consisting of carpet pieces held together with duct tape; four additional players were released a day later.
 After a 0–3 start, owner Choi brought in the River Kings' general manager Ryan Eucker to replace Cox.
 The team finished the season with a 1–13 record and last place in the league; their lone win was a 40–34 victory over the River Kings.